dsshim0125/s2p/rebuttal.md

 ## Q1.
 Explicitly mention limitation
-We admit that training S2P requires an assumption that state and its paired images are needed, so we create a new section “limitation” and mention it explicitly.
+We admit that training S2P requires an assumption that state and its paired images are needed, so we explicitly mention it in the manuscript.
 Please check the newly uploaded manuscript (340-343).

 ## Q2.
 Image to state (P2S) vs state to image (S2P)
 Thank you for your interesting idea, and we additionally experiment with the image-to-state model (P2S) compared to S2P.